tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 ### Background

-You are a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms), one of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies, they ask you to present a report of what cryptocurrencies are on the trading market and how cryptocurrencies could be grouped towards creating a classification for developing this new investment product.
+You are a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms).
+One of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies.
+They ask you to help them make sense of it all by generating a report of what cryptocurrencies are available on the trading market and how they can be grouped using classification.

-In this homework assignment, you have the opportunity to put in action your new unsupervised learning and Amazon SageMaker skills to cluster cryptocurrencies and create some plots to present your results.
+In this homework assignment, you will put your new unsupervivsed learning and Amazon SageMaker skills into action by clustering cryptocurrencies and creating plots to present your results.

 You are asked to accomplish the following main tasks: